MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 >If a user has the **View-Only Audit Logs** or **Audit Logs** role on the **Permissions** page in the Security & Compliance Center, they won't be able to search the Office 365 audit log.
 In this scenario, you must assign the permissions in Exchange Online because an [Exchange Online cmdlet](https://docs.microsoft.com/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) is used to search the log.
 >

-If the customer has implemented the role-based access control (RBAC) in Exchange or if you are unsure which role you need in Exchange, you can use PowerShell to get the roles required for an individual Exchange PowerShell cmdlet:
+If you have implemented the role-based access control (RBAC) in Exchange or if you are unsure which role you need in Exchange, you can use PowerShell to get the roles required for an individual Exchange PowerShell cmdlet:

 ```powershell
 $Perms | foreach {Get-ManagementRoleAssignment -Role $_.Name -Delegating $false | Format-Table -Auto Role,RoleAssigneeType,RoleAssigneeName}